Skip to content

 bowl of shrimp soup

-At The Waterfront, you’ll have plenty of options; Italian, Thai, Malaysian, even an Irish Pub.
-One of the best Italian restaurants in town, Gusto’s, makes a killer thin crust pizza.
+At The Waterfront, you’ll have plenty of options: Italian, Thai, Malaysian, and even an Irish Pub.
+One of the best Italian restaurants in town, Gusto’s, makes a killer thin-crust pizza.
 It’s helmed by an Italian chef, is very authentic and comes with views to die for.

 The Night Market is a block away from The Waterfront and has hordes of food stalls selling local food.
 Wander about and take in all the options.
 Find a busy stall and sit down at a nearby table and order up.
 The vendor will help you if you are unsure of what to order.